fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_install.contents.rst

 After downloading the zip file:

-**Eclipse 3.4 onwards**

 Extract the contents of the zip file in the **eclipse/dropins** folder and restart Eclipse.

-**Before Eclipse 3.4**

-Extract the contents of the zip file on top of Eclipse, making sure the plugins folder is extracted on top of the **eclipse/plugins** folder and the features is on top of the **eclipse/features** folder.
-After that, restart Eclipse with the '-clean' flag, so that Eclipse finds out about it.
+If it doesn't work, try restarting Eclipse with the **-clean** flag (if you're a regular user and installing with admin, make sure you call **-clean** logged in as admin, so that Eclipse finds out about it).

+If it's still not found, double check the requisites (such as the java vm version).

 Checking the installation
 =========================